discordbotFrog/woodBot/README.md

 ## **Features**
 - **Dynamic Resource Optimization**: Calculates the maximum possible fusions based on the user's available resources.
 - **Optimal Conversion Strategy**: Recommends how to convert timber and tender into additional abidos efficiently.
-- **Interactive Discord Commands**: Users input their resources via the `!optimize` command and receive instant results.
+- **Interactive Discord Commands**: Users input their resources via the `/optimize` command and receive instant results.
 - **Detailed Reports**: Provides a comprehensive summary of the optimal strategy, resource usage, and remaining resources after conversions.
 - **Secure Token Management**: Uses `.env` files to protect the bot's authentication token.
 - **Cloud Hosting**: Deployed the bot on Google Cloud for 24/7 availability.